-- Students that miss Math Test 1 due to an unexcused absence (late arrival, emergent/unforeseen circumstance occurred but did not call in advance to report it) will forfeit the opportunity to take two tests.
-Math Test 2 will be "for credit." - Students that miss Math Test 1 or Math Test 2 due to an excused absence (military duty, called in advance to report an emergent/unforeseen circumstance) will take a make-up test.
+- Students that miss a math test due to an unexcused absence (late arrival, emergent/unforeseen circumstance occurred but did not call in advance to report it) will forfeit the opportunity to take three tests. - Students that miss a math test due to an excused absence (military duty, called in advance to report an emergent/unforeseen circumstance) will take a make-up test.